 - Sales data: Sales data can help you understand what product or service each segment is interested in buying.
 This data can be collected through your CRM, e-commerce, or retail platform.

 - Marketing data: Marketing data can help you understand which digital marketing channels are most effective in reaching each segment.
 This data can be collected through website analytics, A/B testing, and conversion tracking.

 - Historical campaign performance data: Accessing previous marketing campaign data can help you understand what has worked well in the past and what hasn’t.

-- Web analytics: This data can be helpful in understanding website traffic patterns, bounce rates, and conversion rates.
+- Web analytics: This data can help understand website traffic patterns, bounce rates, and conversion rates.